Ask Jack Fauntleroy

 Description

-Location: The Atwell Ranch is located approximately 7 miles southeast of Putnam, Texas, fronting on the quiet CR 417.
-The property features 1/4 mile of paved CR 417 road frontage on the west side and 1/2 mile of all-weather County Road 403 frontage on the east.
+Location: Located approximately 7 miles southeast of Putnam, Texas, fronting on quiet County Road 417.
+The property has 1/4 mile of paved CR 417 road frontage on the west side and 1/2 mile of all-weather County Road 403 frontage on the east.
 It is 2 hours and 15 minutes west of Dallas, 1 hour and 45 minutes west of Fort Worth, and 45 minutes east of Abilene.

 History: Atwell, Texas, was established in the 1870s and named after William Hawley Atwell, a district attorney for the Federal District Court of Northern Texas.
 Early settlers included Tobie Bell, Uncle Johnny Surles, J. T. Purvis, J. P. Hutchins, and Frank Abbott.
 By 1905, the community had a gin, a blacksmith shop, three churches, and several merchants.
 However, the population declined after 1915, and the post office closed in 1929.
 From 1925 to 1948, the population was recorded as 65; in 2000, it was estimated at eight.
 Today, one church remains.

 Terrain: The terrain is rolling to level, with an elevation change of approximately 45 feet.
 The highest elevations are in the south-central portion, gently sloping to the lowest points in the southeast and western corners.
 The eastern side of the property offers lovely distant views.
 The ranch features four coastal wheat fields and pockets of hardwoods along much of the perimeter.
-A couple of drainages meander through the center, feeding six stock tanks spread across the property.
+A couple of drainages meander through the property, feeding five stock tanks spread across the property.

 Water: Five earthen stock tanks provide water for livestock and wildlife.
 The area receives an average of 29 inches of rainfall annually.
 The ranch has an older, non-active water well, and the property to the south has a new well producing 40 GPM.
 Good underground water is accessible, as the ranch is located above the Trinity Aquifer.